 One of the most effective, but also difficult, ways to influence parking demand is to allow commuters to only pay for parking on days they really need it.
 With monthly or annual parking passes, once commuters pay they may feel motivated to park more often because the cost has already been paid.
-When given the option to pay-as-needed instead, commuters might think twice before driving to campus.
+When commuters switch over to a pay-per-use system, they often think twice before driving to campus.

 Offer subsidized transit passes